-Position the release button on the buckle, so that the safety belt could be quickly unbuckled if necessary.
+Position the release button on the buckle, away from the child restraint, so that the seat belt could be quickly unbuckled if necessary.

 Pull the shoulder belt all the way out of the retractor to set the lock.
 When the retractor lock is set, the belt can be tightened but not pulled out of the retractor.